Regional Clinical Research Associate

 · CRA: At least 2 years work experience as a CRA; 5 years direct clinical research experience.

-· Experience in the medical device industry is preferred, and ophthalmology experience is strongly preferred for all levels
+· Experience in the medical device industry is preferred, and ophthalmology experience is strongly preferred.

 Knowledge and understanding of ICH E6: